irmafrat/507_final_project/README.md

  ### Interaction and Presentation Plans

 With this program the user will be able to search a database of tweets related to historical events in Puerto Rico.
 The user will be able to fill a form setting up the dates, keywords, hashtags, and locations.
-With this metadata, the user will see a table displaying the data requested, a link of the location that the tweet is related and a embeding of the tweet;
+With this metadata, the user will see a table displaying the data requested, a link of the location that the tweet is related and an embedding of the tweet;
- if the tweet has beed deleted the user will see a link or a warning message.
+if the tweet has been deleted the user will see a link or a warning message.

- I am planing to use Flask to display the form and table.
+I am planning to use Flask to display the form and table.